11 note-taking tips to make your notes test-ready

 7. Use colour meaningfully

 Colour-code headings, key terms or types of content.
-You don’t have to go over the top, but even a little colour makes your notes easier to navigate.
+You don’t have to go crazy with colour, but even a little colour makes your notes easier to navigate and comprehend.

 8. Add diagrams, symbols or visuals

 Not everything needs to be written out.
-Sometimes, a quick sketch or timeline says more than a whole paragraph.
-This is especially helpful for visual learners.
+Sometimes, a quick sketch or timeline is more understandable than a whole paragraph.

 9. Organise your notes by topic